Liquid Shredder builds boards with 3 technical priorities:

 EPS & XPS Foams

-The Healthy & Eco-Friendly choice in board foam cores are polystyrenes:
+The Tech is Healthy & Eco-Friendly choice in board foam cores are polystyrenes:

 EPS and XEPS are the material of choice for all Liquid Shredder boards — from all the foams available.